-Kamakura sightseeing – published in The Wallstreet Journal’s “three hours in…” series
+Three hours in Kamakura – published in The Wallstreet Journal series “three hours in…”

 (this is the unedited original manuscript, Wall Street Journal printed an edited and shorter version)

 Guest guide Gerhard Fasol takes you to his favorite town in Japan.

 Kamakura – Your Guide:

 I take a Yokosuka-Line JR-train to Kamakura, about 50 minutes from Tokyo.
 On the train I read the book “Kamakura – Fact and Legend” written by Japanese Countess Iso Mutsu (睦磯, née Gertrude Ethel Passingham) around 1918.

 From Kamakura station it’s a 10 minute taxi ride to Houkokuji (報国寺) Zen temple founded in 1334 by Ashikaga Ietoki.
 I’ll walk up the narrow path to the temple, admiring the lush gardens and the moss.
 Near the back of the bamboo forest, I’ll order macha (Japanese green tea, made by whipping hot water and green tea powder with a special bamboo whisk).
 I’ll sit on a bench under the red umbrellas, listen to the waterfall, watch the beams of light through the dense bamboo trees and recover my peace, away from Tokyo’s intense life.
 It seems worlds away from the 30 million metropolis.
 I’ll drive 15 minutes to Yuigahama beach (由比ヶ浜海岸), and if it’s summer I’ll take my kids for a swim on the shore of the Sagami Bay and drink a cocktail in one of the beach houses, while my kids eat kakikouri (かき氷, shaved ice with syrup).
 To return we’ll take the Enoden railway along the Shonan beach back to Fujisawa.